"Breathtaking." NY Journal of Books

 "But How Are You Managing?"
 A 2024 dispatch from Tel Aviv.
 JBC Paper Brigade.

-Joan Leegant's new story collection, Displaced Persons, won the New American Fiction Prize; the judge was Weike Wang.
-Her first collection, An Hour in Paradise, won the PEN/New England Book Award and the Wallant Award, and was a finalist for the National Jewish Book Award and a Barnes & Noble Discover Great New Writers pick.
+Joan Leegant's new story collection, Displaced Persons, was a finalist for the 2025 National Jewish Book Award, the Association of Jewish Libraries Fiction Prize, and the Foreward Indies Award for Short Stories.
+Her first collection, An Hour in Paradise, won the PEN/New England Book Award, the Wallant Award for Jewish Fiction, and was a finalist for the 2003 National Jewish Book Award and a Barnes & Noble Discover Great New Writers pick.
 She is also the author of a novel, Wherever You Go.

 Formerly a lawyer, Joan has taught at Harvard, Oklahoma State, and Cornish College in Seattle, where she was the writer-in-residence at Hugo House.
 For 5 years she was the visiting writer at Bar-Ilan University outside Tel Aviv where she also gave talks around the country on American literature and culture under the auspices of the U.S. Embassy and was a volunteer ESL teacher for African refugees and asylum seekers.
 She began writing fiction at age 40.